ISTITUTO-ITALIANO-DI-STUDI-GERMANICI/discept-ontology/README.md

 ## 7 Translation phenomena, traits and profiles

 DiScEPT distinguishes the translation relation from the scholarly description of what a translation does.
 The semantic model makes three analytical levels explicit.

+Textual alignment is therefore not treated as an ontological definition of translation.
+An alignment represents a correspondence among analytical textual units, while the historically directed translation relation between expressions and the scholarly interpretation of particular correspondences remain distinct semantic layers.
+This separation allows the same alignment to support different, potentially competing interpretations without altering the underlying textual correspondence.

 | **Level**                    | **Example**                                                       | **Representation**                                                  |
 |------------------------------|-------------------------------------------------------------------|---------------------------------------------------------------------|